Tax vote puts bankrupt California city on track for solvency

-SAN FRANCISCO, Nov 5 (Reuters) - Voters in Stockton, California approved a tax hike on Tuesday, putting a city that had been regarded as a test case of pension spending in U.S. municipal bankruptcies closer to regaining solvency.
+SAN FRANCISCO (Reuters) - Voters in Stockton, California approved a tax hike on Tuesday, putting a city that had been regarded as a test case of pension spending in U.S. municipal bankruptcies closer to regaining solvency.

 Until Detroit filed for bankruptcy earlier this year, the city of roughly 300,000 residents in California’s Central Valley had been the biggest U.S. city to file for legal protection from its creditors.